camilesing/SmolML/smolml/core/README.md

 ## Handling N-Dimensional Arrays of Values with `MLArray`

+> **IMPORTANT NOTE**: `MLArray` is by far the most complex class of the library.
+If you are implementing this library by yourself while following along, I recommend just copying the provided `mlarray.py` for now, and make your own implementation at the end, as making it from scratch will probably take you a lot of time (and headaches!).

 While `Value` objects handle the core AutoDiff for single numbers, machine learning thrives on vectors, matrices, and higher-dimensional tensors.
 We need an efficient way to manage collections of these smart Value objects.
 This is the job of the MLArray class.

 What is an `MLArray`?